-UC San Diego Health System’s faculty in the Division of Trauma, Surgical Critical Care, Burns and Acute Care Surgery is dedicated improving health outcomes for critically injured patients and those in acute surgical need.
+UC San Diego Health’s faculty in the Division of Trauma, Surgical Critical Care, Burns and Acute Care Surgery is dedicated improving health outcomes for critically injured patients and those in acute surgical need.

 Our success is due in large part to our collaborative energy and partnerships – bringing together experts in academic medicine, basic scientists, epidemiologists, public health professionals, partner universities, EMS, pharmacy groups, school districts, fire departments and law enforcement, city and county government officials, religious institutions, social service agencies, and most importantly, the public.